-A security device that can be composed of hardware, software, or both, a firewall is the first line of defence for a computer or network to protect its data and applications from attacks and breaches.
-Firewalls also track what data goes in and out of the network and block unauthorised connections.
-Businesses of all sizes should use a firewall as the first line of defence.
+A security device that can be comprised of hardware, software, or both, a firewall is the first line of defense for a computer or network to protect its data and applications from attacks and breaches.
+Firewalls also track what data goes in and out of the network and block unauthorized connections.
+Businesses of all sizes should use a firewall as the first line of defense.

-Anti-malware software is another cybersecurity term for antivirus software.
-This type of software scans files for known viruses and blocks potential threats to the device it is installed on.
+This type of software, also called anti-malware software, scans files for known viruses and blocks potential threats to the device it is installed on.
 You should regularly update the software so it protects against recently created viruses.
 Periodically, you should also perform a full scan of each device on your network by following instructions for your specific antivirus software.

-The cybersecurity definition of password hygiene is essentially proper password practises that keep your devices, applications, and networks safe from cyberattacks and viruses.
+This refers to proper password practices that keep your devices, applications, and networks safe from cyberattacks and viruses.